m-aljamal/my_notes/postgres_sql/sorting.md

 skip the first 4 recourds and return the rest.

-- limit make sure that we only get some supsifc number of recourds
+- limit make sure that we only get some specific number of recourds

+SELECT *  FROM users LIMIT 2

+SELECT *
+FROM products
+ORDER BY price DESC
+LIMIT 4     => take the first 4 recourd
+OFFSET 1     => remove the first recourd